 The automotive electrical system in my opinion is the most important support system of a modern day car or truck.
-When you master diagnosis and repair of it, the skills can be used in countless other areas of the automobile.
+When you master diagnosis and repair of it, you can use these skills in countless other areas of the automobile.

 Imagine a vehicle without an electrical system.
 The gasoline engine wouldn't run.
 Electricity provides the needed spark for combustion plus the power needed for cranking.
 Near the bottom of this page are some exciting articles that review principles, component operation, circuit design and testing procedures.

-Put yourself on the cutting edge.
-The recent advances that have been deployed in the auto electronics field have allowed the efficiency of the vehicle to increase greatly while at the same time increasing the overall reliability.
+Why should you try to put yourself on the cutting edge?
+The recent advances unleashed on the automobile electronics field have allowed the efficiency of the vehicle to increase greatly.
+At the same time these advancements have increased longevity and reliability.

-Electrical automotive systems refer to the wiring harnesses and connectors, the electrical car parts such as starter motors and alternators, vehicle lighting, relay's and switches just to name a few.
+Electrical automotive systems refer to the wiring harnesses and connectors.
+The electrical car parts include starter motors and alternators, vehicle lighting, relay's and switches just to name a few.

 Automotive electronics is a reference to computer control modules and other black box type items used to control engine operation.
-They can be critical vehicle systems such as fuel injection or driver requirements like instrument clusters.
+They're critical vehicle systems like fuel injection or driver requirements like instrument clusters.
 A good understanding of electrical principles is important to properly diagnose any systems that are monitored, controlled, or operated by electricity.

 The first article explains the basic principles of electricity.
 I then get into using ohms law to determine voltage, current, resistance, and voltage drop.
 These measurements are often used during diagnosis, or when following car wiring diagrams to solve problems.